YourMobileGeek/100DaysOfCode2019/README.md

 * Day 52
   > The first exercise of GHCE took a lot of time.
 Couldn't do anything else.
 I was travelling today, came back around noon.

+* Day - -
+ > Happy Diwali !!
+I kinda took the day off today.
+I don't know if i lost the challenge officialy, but i am going to let me go with a warning today.
+Still in the challenge